Beta Pictoris: Beta Pictoris c

-Confirmation of a second planet in the Beta Pictoris system was announced on 6 October 2020.
-The planet has a temperature of ±1250 K, a dynamical mass of ±8.89 M_Jupiter, and an age of 18.5±2.5 Myr.
-It has an orbital period of about 1200 d and a semimajor axis of 2.7 AU, about 3.5 times closer to its parent star than Beta Pictoris b.
-The orbit of Beta Pictoris c is moderately eccentric, with an eccentricity of 0.24.
+In 2019, the European Southern Observatory discovered the planet Beta Pictoris c using radial velocity measurements from the HARPS spectrograph, and successfully imaged the planet with the GRAVITY interferometric instrument a year later.
+Beta Pictoris c is orbiting in the plane of the debris disk surrounding the star.
+At the time of discovery, it was the closest extrasolar planet to its star ever photographed: the observed separation is roughly the same as the distance between the asteroid belt and the Sun.
+The planet has a temperature of 1250±50 K and a dynamical mass of 8.89±0.75 M_Jupiter.
+It has an orbital period of about 3.3 yr and a semimajor axis of 2.7 AU, about 3.5 times closer to its parent star than Beta Pictoris b.
+The orbit of Beta Pictoris c is moderately eccentric, with an eccentricity of 0.307.

 This planet presents data with conflict with current, as of 2020, models for planetary formation. β Pic c is at an age where planetary formations is predicted to occur via disk instability.
 However the planet orbits at a distance of 2.7 AU, which prediction says is too close for disk instability to occur.
 The low apparent magnitude, of ±14.3, suggests that it formed via core accretion.